mrhteriyaki/magiqtouch-modbus-esp32/README.md

 Hardware List:
-- FireBeetle ESP32 (DFRobot) - Any ESP32 with 2 UART ports should also work.
+- ESP32 - (FireBeetle ESP32 DFRobot has been tested using WiFi and WT32-ETH01 works with the Ethernet version)
 - 2x RS485 Modules (SeeedStudio - 103020193)
 Available in AUS at Element14 as "Serial Communication Board, RS485"
 - 5V DC Power Supply